-All new home AC equipment run on R410a, also known as Puron.
+All new home AC equipment in Richmond run on R410a, also known as Puron.
 But this refrigerant will subsequently no longer be made.
-This is due to a sustained concentration on restricting substances known to affect the environment.
+This is due to a sustained concentration on restricting substances known to negatively affect the environment.

 To learn the “why” that drives cooling regulation, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have air conditioners, according to the U.S. Department of Energy.